AIM to Treat Anxiety

 Across Canada it's estimated that 725,000 people will experience symptoms consistent with generalized anxiety disorder, a condition that involves frequent and persistent worry about everyday activities (Statistics Canada, 2013).

 While some people benefit from receiving a diagnosis, many experience persistant worry, physical and mental discomfort and have symptoms of anxiety that do not necessarily need professional diagnosis.

 The truth is we all experience occasional anxiety.
-Anxiety has become a popular buzzword and often portrayed as a bad thing we need to’get rid of’, but it is acutally a protective mechanism that has served us throughout evolution.
-Anxiety serves us in many ways, and it is a natural part of being a human being.
-It is there to protect us by alerting us and bringing our attention to situations that feel unsafe.
+Anxiety has become a popular buzzword and often portrayed as a bad thing we need to 'get rid of’, but it is actually a protective mechanism that has served us throughout evolution and it is a natural part of being a human being.
+It is there to protect us by alerting us to situations that feel unsafe.

 Experiencing occasional anxiety is natural; it can even be helpful and motivating at times.
 The problem is when our anxiety alarm is over performing and there is a sense that the fear or hesitation we feel doesn’t match situations.
 The probem is when we consciously know we are safe but something inside us is ringing the alarm and we feel unable to shut it off.